E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_plectoneme/readme.rst

 The openmm_plectoneme is a module that introduce twist to a ring or linear polymer and sample the accessible conformations under torsional constraints.
 This module takes advantage of the OpenMM software and GPU acceleration to perform simulation at the scale of the DNA helix.
 It builds a Kremer-Grest polymer model with virtual sites to attach a frame to each of the bead.
-The frames are used to introduce bending and twisting forces.
+The frames are used to describe the contour of the molecule and to introduce bending and twisting forces.

 ..
 The E-CAM library is purely a set of documentation that describes software development efforts related to the project.
 A
 .. *module* for E-CAM is the documentation of the single development of effort associated to the project.In that sense, a